 Why do we need polymorphism?

 The main reason why Polymorphism is needed is that this concept is widely used in implementing inheritance.
 It plays an important role in allowing objects to have varied internal structures in sharing the same external interface.
-Polymorphism is stated clearly as a one that is mapped for many.
+It is stated clearly as one that is mapped for many.